thirumurthis/Learnings/Chef-notes.md

 Hosted chef: manage.chef.io
 port used 443

-organization is group at highlevel mangaement in the chef host which contains cookbook, etc.
+Organization is group at highlevel mangaement in the chef host which contains cookbook, etc.
 Organisation should be unique, within the chef hosted server.

+`Chef infra client` - this gets installed in all the managed nodes, and registered to chef infra server.
+During registering it uses valid authenticated certificates. this makes sure that the version in the infra server applicable is same as that in the chef infra client by syncing the cache of the node.